Four emerging figurative artists to watch

 For centuries, figurative art has been seen through the inquiring eyes and brushstrokes of mainly white, middle class, male artists.
 Whilst white, middle class female artists were in fact still making paintings throughout the nineteenth century, it is inescapable that the skewing of the lens has leant heavily only to reflect the history of mainly one gender and one ethnicity.

-Here we look at four up-and-coming black artists expanding representation and identity within figurative art.
+Here we look at three up-and-coming black artists expanding representation and identity within figurative art.
 Importantly, they are adding to the richness and diversity of the history of art, with fresh, canny and astute figure painting.

 1. Joy Labinjo

 Joy Labinjo’s paintings are contemporary scenes depicting everyday, family and domestic life.
 She fuses together photographs from family albums and images of friends, together with stark interiors.